|State Data||Black||Total State|

-In 2011 Texas had a Black population of 3,138,725 making the 3rd largest African American population in the United states after New York and Florida.
-A large majority of the Texas African American population (about 65%) lives in the Houston and in the Dallas Fort Worth metropolitan areas.
+In 2017 Texas overtook New York as the state with the largest Black population in The United States.
+In 2018 the Black population was 3,936,669 (this includes those who Identify as Black and Black mixed with another race) with Florida a close second and New York now in third.
+A large majority of the Texas African American population (about 65%) lives in the Houston and Dallas-Fort Worth metropolitan areas.
 Austin, San Antonio, and Beaumont have smaller but still significant Black populations.
 Most of the remainder of Black Texans live in the smaller cities, towns, and rural areas of East and Southeast Texas.
 There are also small Black populations in the cities and towns of West Texas and the Texas Panhandle such as Amarillo, Odessa, and El Paso.
 During the 1990s and 2000s Texas has been one of the top states for African Americans to relocate and most of that growth has been in Dallas and Houston.

 Though small at first there has been a Black presence in Texas since the late 1700s when they accompanied Spanish pioneers.
 The number of African Americans increased when Texas won its independence from Mexico and later joined the United States as a slave state.
 Between 1840 and 1860 the Black slave population grew from 11,000 to about 182,000 encompassing approximately 30% of the states population and lived mainly in the fertile rural areas of East and Southeast Texas.